objectionary/eo/README.md

   * operators
   * flow control statements (`for`, `while`, `if`, etc)
   * DSL and [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) ([why?](https://github.com/cqfn/eo/issues/51))

-We want EO to be compilable to Java.
-We want to stay as close to Java and JVM as possible, mostly in order to re-use the eco-system and libraries already available.

-We also want to have an ability to compile it to any other language, like Python, C/C++, Ruby, C#, etc. In other words, EO must be platform independent.

 There are products that use EO or 𝜑-calculus
 (if you want yours to be in the list, submit a pull request):